emberjs/website/source/blog/2018-06-29-ember-3-2-released.md

 ##### Ember Data Feature Flag Removal (2 of 4)

-The current feature flags for Ember Data has gone stale, therefore they are all [removed in Ember Data 3.2](https://github.com/emberjs/data/pull/5384).
+The current feature flags for Ember Data have gone stale, therefore they are all [removed in Ember Data 3.2](https://github.com/emberjs/data/pull/5384).
 Ember Data is going to attempt to go in a different direction with some of the planned changes for 2018.

-If your app depends on enabling these feature flag to run, please reach out to the Ember Data team by opening a github issue on the [Ember Data repo](https://github.com/emberjs/data/issues) and the Ember Data team will try to assist with the transition.
+If your app depends on enabling these feature flags to run, please reach out to the Ember Data team by opening a github issue on the [Ember Data repo](https://github.com/emberjs/data/issues) and the Ember Data team will try to assist with the transition.

 ##### Feature Flag `ds-improved-ajax` (3 of 4)